-The Ontario government is investing over $1 billion dollars into community housing in 2019-20, including more than $3 million for community housing in Parry Sound-Muskoka, according to a news release on April 24.
+The Ontario government is investing over $1 billion dollars into community housing in 2019-20, including more than $3 million for community housing in Parry Sound-Muskoka, according to an announcement on April 24.

 The Ontario government’s investments into the region include $1.1 million to the District of Parry Sound Social Services Administration Board and $1.9 million to the District of Muskoka.
 The funding will go toward sustaining, repairing and growing community housing.
 Community housing is offered through non-profit, co-operative and municipal housing agencies.
 It includes a number of programs from subsidized social and affordable housing, including housing for indigenous people, to rent supplements and portable housing benefits that help people find housing in the private market.

 “Affordable housing is a growing issue all across Ontario and our government recognizes that,” said Parry Sound-Muskoka MPP Norm Miller.
 “Our government believes Ontarians shouldn’t have to live in crumbling or leaky buildings.
 We are committed to working with municipalities and non-profits to address issues like safety, overcrowding and long wait lists.”